How to Play VR and 360 Videos in VLC Media Player (2026 Guide)

 Q2.
 Can VLC play VR videos on a VR headset?

 A3.
 Yes.
-VLC for Android supports 360° playback.
-You can swipe to change your view and pinch to zoom in or out.
+VLC for Android supports 360° video playback, allowing users to explore the scene using touch gestures.
+You can swipe to change the viewing angle or pinch to zoom in and out, making it easy to watch immersive videos directly on a smartphone or tablet.

 Q5.
 Can VLC play 8K 360 videos?